FreakingLoki/Loki-s-Lil-RPG/README.md

 ## Goals:
-the program will generate a Fantasy world character (think DnD or video game) sheet This character sheet will include some basic stats, a name, and a short bio (enlist ChatGPT to write a few?)
+the program will generate a Fantasy world character (think DnD or video game) sheet This character sheet will be an output in the console (for now) that includes a name, a bio, and stats.

 the output will start with a name followed by a short bio then the stats for the character generated.